lucasmotta/dploy/README.md

 Will install the `gploy.yaml` file and set up a `post-commit` script on your `.git/hooks` folder so you can _GPLOY_ from your commit message as well.

 ### gploy …rest
-Anything else after the `gploy` command will be processed as an environment,like this:
+Anything else after the `gploy` command will be processed as an environment, like this:

 ```
 gploy dev stage production